sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Defect:
 TabConfiguraton's save complete action is not disabling save cancel buttons

+▶️ Defect:
+Reset prayer values are not getting saved.
+Solution: On finish update TabPrayer's PrayerConfig

 Defect:
-Reset prayer values are not getting saved

-Defect:
 Funds End date is one less showing on Dashboard

 Defect:
 Configuration save cancel buttons are not getting disabled

+Defect:
+Dont show masjid name in the home page drop down if prayers are not configured.

 ✅ Defect:
 Login -> click company link in header -> going to 404